erievs/SimpleMessagerProgram4J/README.md

 A very simple messaging cleint make as a effort to test how much data is required for my video game.
 Built using java Sockets!
 (Part of IslandWorld Testing)

 Copyright: Erie Valley Software 2022-2023 (However it is MITed so it doesn't matter that much)

+A simple program to show how messaing will be implemeted in IslandWorld!

 Feel free to do whatever you want with this code.